Last Update - April 2021 with all new Content for Hazel version 5

 Another common pain point for Mac owners is managing the trash.
 If you're not watching it, your Mac's trash can fill up your hard drive.

 Hazel takes care of this problem for you with the ability to automatically empty the trash after a set period of time or when the trash gets to a predefined size.
 The settings are easy and completely remove this problem from your life.
 Likewise, Hazel can also take care of deleting and restoring applications from your Mac.
 Hazel doesn't just delete the application but all those obscure resource files that are scattered over your drive.

 Hazel does the tedious work so that you can do the important work.
 This lovingly crafted video is just shy of two-and-a-half hours.
 There are 35 chapter markers and the video covers every aspect of this super-powerful Mac application.
 The thing I love most about Hazel is the way it can take any mere mortal and turn them into an automation god.
 Literally anybody can do this.
 You don't need a lick of programming knowledge.
 Who doesn't want to wield super-powers over their technology?

 The Hazel Video Field Guide assumes that the viewer has no knowledge of Hazel and starts with the basics but by the end ramps up to advanced techniques.

-David has published numerous books on how to use technology including the MacSparky Field Guide series that includes books on managing email, going paperless, and how to make a winning presentation.
+David has published numerous books and videos on how to use technology including the MacSparky Field Guide series that includes videos and books on managing email, going paperless, and how to make a winning presentation.
 David is also co-host of the popular Mac Power Users, Automators, and Focused podcasts.
 When not speaking and writing about technology, David is a Business Attorney in Orange County, California.